REVOLV1NG/REVOLV1NG/README.md

 - I am not so rude and arrogant, sometimes i only text with friends at parties i rarely text in public

+- I don't participate in many fandoms, if I do, I'm only slightly interested.

+- my personality is a straightforward person,I hate to compare myself to the people I have my eyes on.Excessive or offensive talk makes me uncomfortable

+- oh yeah i hate insulting my favorite character.

 - my fav DTR Ship ; Spamtenna . kroelle .
 Susel .
 Elnino .
 Syberspade .
 There are so many that I won't list them all.